Oregon Vacation (2) GC12 and GC17

 Suddenly, HERE WeGo instructed me to "turn right onto SE Brian Ranch Rd".
 That road, hands down, is one of the narrowest and steepest road I've ever driven into.
 I can hear rocks hitting the bottom of my vehicle.
 I can almost touch the tree branches hanging from both sides of the one lane road.
 I cannot confidently descend the 30° slope.
 Am I going to slip off the road?
 I feel unsafe down there.

 I want to turn around.
 I cannot turn around, because the one lane road is too narrow to turn a vehicle.
-Now I have to reverse a vehicle onto a steep hill.
+Now I have to reverse a vehicle up a steep hill.
 It's good to have a rear view camera, plus all three mirrors.

 All right, I'm back on SE Wildcat Mountain Dr. HERE WeGo found an "alternative route" via SE Wildcat Mountain Dr, which should have been the default route in the first place.
 I made to the waypoint at 08:18, and parked nearby at N45°18.662' W122°04.564.